Michael-Meade/MinerFind/_posts/2021-7-08-Analyzing-Honey-Pot-data.md

       1 "http://71.127.148.69/.x/3sh"
 ```

-The following command was used to gather URLS that were used to download files.
+The following command was used to gather URLS that were used to download files. <br>
 `cat cowrie.json* | jq '. | select(.eventid | contains("cowrie.session.file_download")) | .url' | grep -v "null" | sort | uniq -c | sort -bgr | head -n 10`